domantasjurkus/peek/opencv/README.md

 Found a good example of SIFT, added it in `find_and_align`

 `28 Jul`
-Cleanup, move old scripts into `old`
+Cleanup, move old scripts into `old`.
+Attempt to crop the image after feature detection.